exosite/open_api_integration/README.md

 Link: [minimalservice.yaml](examples/minimalservice.yaml)

 #### Example 2: Storage Service
-This is a minimal service definition for a Storage service with quota limitation.
-It shows up how to use the x-exosite-health-path, x-exosite-init, x-exosite-info, x-exosite-update, x-exosite-gc, x-exosite-from and x-exosite-internal-use fields.
+This is a minimal service definition for a Storage service with custom configuration settings.
+It demonstrates how to use of the solution lifecycle event: x-exosite-init, x-exosite-info, x-exosite-update & x-exosite-gc.

 Link: [storageservice.yaml](examples/storageservice.yaml)